We’re celebrating our anniversary: £400 Discount! >> Click here!

 Dr. Carlos Oscar Uebel

-The aforementioned Strip method was also re-examined in the 1980s by the Brazilian scientist Dr. Carlos Oscar Uebel.
-He used a contiguous band from the donor area instead of individual grafts.
-He did this with a scalpel with which he divided the band, and then reintegrated into the receiving areas.
+The Strip Method received further development in the 1980s thanks to the work of Brazilian physician Dr. Carlos Oscar Uebel.
+Uebel developed a method of extracting a contiguous band from the donor area instead of individual grafts or “plugs”.
+Uebel extracted the band with a scalpel, which he then used to divide the band into smaller grafts for implantation into the recipient areas.

 These follicular units consist of one to three – or in exceptional cases, four – hair follicles.
-This discovery proved that the use of those as grafts, gives a much more natural appearance to grafted hair than the techniques used so far.
+This discovery allowed for a much more natural appearance, as the implantation of follicular units gave a much more seamless result than previous techniques.

 the fue technique was discovered in the 1990s